 How do I measure whether a collection technique is working?

 Debtor engagement is the key metric.
 If the debtor is responding — even negatively — the technique is creating pressure.
-If there's no response after 4-6 weeks of amicable effort, the approach needs to escalate.
-No response is the worst outcome because it means the debtor has calculated that ignoring you is cost-free.
+No response after 4–6 weeks means the approach needs to escalate.

 Can these techniques be applied to international debts?